front-commerce/developers.front-commerce.com/source/docs/magento1/advanced.md

 ---
 id: magento1-advanced
 title: Advanced
+description: This guide contains several tips and tricks for advanced usages of the Magento 1 integration in a Front-Commerce project.
 ---

-In this section, you will learn some advanced usages of the Magento 1 integration.

 ## Additional headers in Magento API calls